 How to apply

-Our call for applications for 2017 is now closed.
-Applications for Live Science activities in 2018 will open in Autumn 2017.
+Our call for applications is now closed.
+Applications will open again in Autumn 2018.

 If you have any questions or would like further information on current opportunities or past projects, contact: